 If you experience any significant side effects once you've established a stable dose, you should not drive, operate machinery or take part in any activity that could prove hazardous.

 If you are concerned about the rules around drug driving for people taking prescription medications like Sativex, speak to your health professional.
 There is also information on the GOV.UK website.

 A study in 2018 looked at the effects of Sativex on driving ability in people with MS. It found that, if side effects such as dizziness and drowsiness were not experienced, Sativex did not impair driving.
 They found no evidence of an increase in motor vehicle accidents associated with taking Sativex.
 The majority of people in the study reported improvement in driving ability; this was thought to be because of reduced spasticity.

 Being prescribed Sativex

-Sativex can only be prescribed by a specialist doctor with experience of treating MS spasticity – consultant neurologists, consultant rehabilitation specialists and consultant pain specialists.
+As Sativex is placed in the less-restrictive Schedule 4, this means that it can be prescribed legally in the UK with no restrictions on supply, recording, storage or destruction.
+It can only be prescribed by a specialist doctor with experience of treating MS spasticity – consultant neurologists, consultant rehabilitation specialists and consultant pain specialists.